MichaelCWalsh7/Milestone-Project-2/README.md

         are quite busy.
 There's the board for the words, the enter button, letter buttons, timer navbar etc. With so many visual elements already fighting for prime real estate, especially on smaller devices, a decision was made early on to use images only when necessary or when they would truly improve user's experience.
-        - As a result of the above point, images are used in two places in the game mainly.
-First, a variety of images are used when showing the player a game over screen after losing.
-The images shown (and theier accompanying message) here vary upon the condition the player's loss, i.e how many points the player had when they lost.
+        - As a result of the above point, images are used for mainly one purpose in the game.
+A variety of images are used when showing the player a game over screen after losing.
+The images shown (and their accompanying message) here vary upon the condition the player's loss, i.e how many points the player had when they lost.
 A noted difference in images on the game over screen is important, especially for younger players.
 Returning players, especially those on harder difficulties, will see different 'fail images' as they get better and better at the